 Guest House founder Austin Ripley (“Rip”) began his career as a Congressional page, working for the U.S. Speaker of the House in Washington, D.C.
 He had an innovative entrepreneurial mind that served him well as a syndicated newspaper columnist where he wrote a daily column called the “Minute Mysteries.”

 Additionally, during World War II, he devised a 90-day training program that the Pentagon loved.
-The books he wrote were bestsellers and his work was featured in Look Magazine.
-But active alcoholism marked his career and personal life with great highs and great crashes.
+He wrote bestsellers, and his work was featured in Look Magazine.
+But active alcoholism marked his career and personal life with incredible highs and significant crashes.

 By the early 1940s, he was involved in Alcoholics Anonymous (AA) and in the recovery movement.
 As a devout Catholic, Ripley tried to help many alcoholic priests find “sobriety.”
 In spite of his best efforts, he observed none of them were able to “get sober.”
 He noticed that in AA meetings, as soon as it was discovered that one was a priest, he would immediately become the designated counselor and not receive his own treatment.
 Ripley knew something more was needed.
 Over time, he developed the “Guest House” concept.
 The Guest House concept was to develop a priest-only inpatient treatment center where they would receive treatment with their brother priests with the goal of achieving sobriety and returning to active ministry.

 The Guest House concept would become a reality in 1956 when Detroit’s own Cardinal Edward Mooney invited Ripley to come to the Archdiocese of Detroit.
 Cardinal Mooney assisted Ripley in securing funds to acquire our permanent treatment center at the Scripps Mansion.
-Guest House opened its doors Pentecost Sunday, 1956.
+Guest House opened its doors on Pentecost Sunday, 1956.
 Always part of Ripley’s vision, the treatment facility for women religious was christened in 1994.
 Since its founding, Guest House has treated over 8,000 clergy and religious.
-This year marks our 63rd annual Bishop’s Dinner and 27 years since the founding of our program for women religious.
 Guest House is the world’s first and most successful treatment and recovery center for Catholic clergy and religious and the only one with specific treatment centers dedicated to men and women.

 Born in Washington, D.C., in 1896 and passed away at his home near Colfax, Wisconsin, in 1974.
 He joined Alcoholics Anonymous in 1942 and on May 20, 1956, the doors of Guest House opened.

-Austin Ripley knew that the mansion and its surrounding grounds offered an ideal site for recovery: serene and private countryside with rolling hills, wooded areas, ponds and streams.
-He purchased a portion of the estate; and on Pentecost Sunday in 1956, Guest House opened in the Scripps Mansion with 20 beds.
-Sixty years later, it still remains faithful to Austin Ripley’s vision: “Save the individual; save the vocation.”
+Austin Ripley knew that the mansion and its surrounding grounds offered an ideal site for recovery: serene and private countryside with rolling hills, wooded areas, ponds, and streams.
+He purchased a portion of the estate, and on Pentecost Sunday in 1956, Guest House opened in the Scripps Mansion with 20 beds.
+Today, it still remains faithful to Austin Ripley’s vision: “Save the individual; save the vocation.”
 The Scripps Estate was added to the National Register of Historic Places in 2007.